Skip to main content

 1. State-level attestation first.
 Educational documents go through State HRD attestation or the State Education Department.
 Personal documents go through the SDM or Home Department.
 Roughly 7 to 45 working days depending on the state and the university.

-2. MEA apostille in Delhi at the Patiala House counter.
+2. MEA apostille in Delhi at the authorised MEA service-provider route.
 Three to five working days.

 3. PCC apostille.
 The Regional Passport Office issues the Police Clearance Certificate, then it takes the MEA apostille like any other document.